 How will the District accommodate scholars with an illness or experiencing COVID-related quarantine?Schools will work with families to provide instruction to students.
 Students will be allowed to complete any assignments that they missed due to illness.

 Yes.
 Students will be expected to follow the Dress Code of their school.
 Elementary and middle school students are expected to wear uniforms.

-What are the advantages of having eligible scholars (12 years and older), teachers, and staff fully vaccinated?
+What are the advantages of fully-vaccinated scholars, teachers, and staff?